-12 Due to the change in the accounting period of 19 consolidated companies outside of Japan, the fiscal 2019 figures reflect 15 months (January 1, 2019 to March 31, 2020) of results for these subsidiaries.
-13 Due to changes in the accounting periods of subsidiaries INDUSTRIAL FOOD SERVICES PTY.
-LIMITED and Blommer Chocolate Manufacturing (Shanghai) Co., Ltd., fiscal 2022 is the 15-month period ended March 31, 2023, respectively.
-14 Reference figures calculated based on the formula: segment operating profit + segment assets
+\2 Due to the change in the accounting period of 19 consolidated companies outside of Japan, the fiscal 2019 figures reflect 15 months (January 1, 2019 to March 31, 2020) of results for these subsidiaries. \3 Due to changes in the accounting periods of subsidiaries INDUSTRIAL FOOD SERVICES PTY.
+LIMITED and Blommer Chocolate Manufacturing (Shanghai) Co., Ltd., fiscal 2022 is the 15-month period ended March 31, 2023 and the 14-month period ended March 31, 2023, respectively. \4 Reference figures calculated based on the formula: segment operating profit + segment assets

-5 In fiscal 2019, the Confectionery and Bakery Ingredients Business was split off into the Industrial Chocolate Business and the Emulsified and Fermented Ingredients Business.
+\5 In fiscal 2019, the Confectionery and Bakery Ingredients Business was split off into the Industrial Chocolate Business and the Emulsified and Fermented Ingredients Business.
 Meanwhile, the figures for fiscal 2018 is shown for reference purposes only.

-7 In fiscal 2019, the Asia region was split off into the Southeast Asia region and China region.
-The figures for fiscal 2018 is shown for reference purposes only.
+\6 In fiscal 2021, certain products were reclassified from the Soy-Based Ingredients Business to the Emulsified and Fermented Ingredients Business \7 In fiscal 2019, the Asia region was split off into the Southeast Asia region and China region.
+The figures for fiscal 2018 is shown for reference purposes only